-The committee is disappointed that such surveys were not made sooner.
-The survey regarding parts is now merely in the stage of getting the industry's approval of a form, which will later have to be approved by the War Production Board and the Budget Bureau before it can be circulated and the collection of the information started.
+The committee believes the War Production Board has delayed the parts production program by not having made such a survey as soon as the problem became apparent.
+The survey regarding parts is now merely in the stage of getting the industry's approval of a form, which will later have to be approved by the War Production Board and the Budget Bureau under the Federal Reports Act of 1942 before it can be circulated and the collection of the information started.
 This information will then have to be compiled and studied before plans for scheduling production can be formulated.
 This point will probably not be reached before the 1944 new truck program is well under way.
-It is, therefore, quite likely that that portion of the replacement parts program which exceeds the rough percentages already allocated will take an inferior position in the production schedules, so that a sufficient quantity of parts may not be produced.
+It is, therefore, quite likely that that protion of the replacement parts program which exceeds the rough percentages already allocated will take an inferior position in the production schedules, so that a sufficient quantity of parts may not be produced.

-The committee believes that a production program should be scheduled as a whole, rather than piecemeal, in order to include substantially all items that are affected by it; and that it should be realistically planned, based on facts rather than guesses, so that those depending on it will not be misled by actual production falling behind schedule; but it is disturbed that so much time must now be consumed preparing forms, conducting surveys, and devising a program when the replacement parts situation is daily becoming more acute.
+The committee believes that a production program should be scheduled as a whole, rather than piecemeal, in order to include substantially all items that are affected by it.
+It should be realistically planned, based on facts rather than guesses, so that those depending on it will not be misled by actual production falling behind schedule.
+However, the committee is disturbed that so much time must now be consumed preparing forms, conducting surveys, and devising a program when the replacement parts situation is daily becoming more acute.

-A vehicle lacking only one vital functional part may be laid up and rendered useless on that account.
-To permit that vehicle to remain so laid up while a new one is being built is obviously poor economy.
-The new civilian truck program scheduled for 1944 is far below the normal annual civilian replacement, and the great bulk of the trucks so scheduled will not be available until the latter part of the year.
+A vehicle lacking only one vital functional part may be laid up and rendered useless.
+To permit that vehicle to remain useless while a new one is being built is obviously poor economy.
+The new civilian truck program scheduled for 1944 is far below the normal annual civilian replacement, and the great bulk of the trucks so scheduled will not be available until the latter half of the year.
 In the meantime, many vehicles will be in urgent need of essential repair parts and, to the extent that they are not available, will be laid up.

-It is to be hoped that the rough estimates allowing a certain amount of production of replacement parts in the 1944 new truck program were adequate, but other steps should be taken immediately to insure the earliest possible availability of all necessary replacement parts.
+It is to be hoped that the present estimates allowing a certain amount of production of replacement parts in the 1944 new truck program were adequate.
+Immediate action should be taken to insure the earliest possible availability of all necessary replacement parts.